-"There is frequent collaboration among physics researchers in the U.S, Japan and Europe...so it is very helpful to have some Japanese to introduce myself and begin what could be a fruitful research collaboration" youth hostel in Ibusuki on the southern-most tip of Kagoshima Prefecture where the sun would be 97% covered.
-A single-track railway serviced Ibusuki only twice a day.
+"There is frequent collaboration among physics researchers in the U.S, Japan, and Europe...so it is very helpful to have some Japanese to introduce myself and begin what could be a fruitful research collaboration" told me about how they had watched the eclipse, whereas I couldn't even perceive a change in the light level while it was happening.
+It was a long wait until the 2017 eclipse in North America, but I managed to be in the path of totality for that one.